HMS Campbeltown (F86)

 HMS Campbeltown was a Batch 3 Type 22 frigate of the British Royal Navy.
-Built by Cammell Laird Shipbuilders Ltd. in Birkenhead.
+Built by Cammell Laird in Birkenhead.
 She was part of the third batch of Type 22s, which were larger than their predecessors and incorporated advanced close-in weapons after lessons learnt from the 1982 Falklands War.
 She was decommissioned on 7 April 2011.

 History

-In August 2001 she visited Archangel, Russia for the 60th-anniversary of the first WWII Arctic Convoys.
+In August 2001, she visited Arkhangelsk, Russia for the 60th-anniversary of the Arctic Convoys.
 In company with Russian warships Zadorniy and Alexander Otrakovski.
 On 28 August 2001, as part of the same goodwill visit, Campbeltown laid a wreath in the Barents Sea close to where Russian submarine Kursk was lost on 12 August 2000.

 Campbeltown's last deployment was a seven-month tour from 2007 to 2008 in the Persian Gulf, where she operated in support of Operation Calash, a Counter Piracy and counter smuggling operation within the Arabian Sea, Gulf of Aden, and North Indian Ocean and Operation Telic, the security of Iraqi Territorial Seas.
 In early 2004 the vessel was deployed as part of NATO's Standing Naval Force Atlantic.
 HMS Campbeltown entered refit in September 2008.

-The ship's bell of the first HMS Campbeltown, a Second World War Town-class destroyer famous for her role in the St. Nazaire Raid, was loaned from Campbelltown, Pennsylvania to the current Campbeltown for the duration of her Royal Navy service.
+The ship's bell of the first HMS Campbeltown, a Second World War Town-class destroyer famous for her role in the St Nazaire Raid, was loaned from Campbelltown, Pennsylvania to the current Campbeltown for the duration of her Royal Navy service.

 Decommissioning

 The Royal Navy announced in March 2011 that Campbeltown would be decommissioned on 7 April 2011.
 She paid a final visit to her namesake town of Campbeltown, Argyll in March 2011 where a series of ceremonies, including a town centre parade by the ship's crew, took place to commemorate the end of the ship's active service.
 Campbeltown made her final entrance to Plymouth on 31 March 2011 before decommissioning in a traditional ceremony on 7 April 2011.
 She was laid up at Portsmouth and in July 2013 sold to Turkish company Leyal for demolition.
-She was towed from Portsmouth to Turkey on 15 Oct 2013, arrived Aliağa on 29 Oct 2013 and was fully recycled by the 14th March 2014.
+She was towed from Portsmouth to Turkey on 15 Oct 2013, arrived Aliağa on 29 October 2013.

 The ship's bell has now been returned to Campbelltown, Pennsylvania.
 The ship's bell made specifically for the next HMS Campbeltown, a Type 31 frigate, was given to Campbeltown, in Argyll and Bute, Scotland and will be displayed in the town's museum until the new ship is commissioned.